Which claims can be brought as small claims?

 Guidelines for electing and utilizing mediation by a magistrate in small claims

 Trial Court Rule III: Uniform Small Claims Court Rules, Mass.
 Trial Court, 2009

 Boston Municipal Court and District Court filing fees, Mass.
 District Court

 Fees (with surcharges) range from $40 to $150 depending on damages sought

-Small claims forms.
-Note: While many forms are available, the Statement of Small Claim form is not available on the web and must be picked up at the court.
+If you do not use Guide and File, see Small claims forms.
+While many forms are available, the printed Statement of Small Claim form is not available on the web and must be picked up at the court.
 Forms are available in 7 languages in addition to English.